siddhant-doshi/SPIN/README.md

 4. Select the rHop value and the batchSize to start the precomputations and generate all the necessary information.
 5. Set the hyperparas in hyperpara_dict.
 6. Train the model.

+The preprint of this complete work is available at https://arxiv.org/abs/2111.11482.